 Proven Insurance Consulting is dedicated to streamlining the insurance shopping process.
 We can review your current plan and coverages, assess your changing needs, and help you find the plan best for you!

-It’s 100% Free!
-We are compensated by the different carriers when you enroll in a plan
+*It’s 100% Free!* We are compensated by the different carriers after you enroll in a plan.

-No, depending on what state you live in, your gender, your age, even your zip code will determine the carrier that may fit you best.
-We do not recommend carriers; we make sure you are educated about the criteria that will affect your decision and then assist you in enrolling with that carrier.
+will determine the carrier that may fit you best.
+We will empower and educate you about the criteria that will affect your decision and then assist you in enrolling with a carrier that you choose.

-We work with over 30 carriers but have even helped enroll individuals with carriers we do not work with.
+We work with over 30 carriers but have also helped enroll individuals with carriers we do not work with.

-A licensed Medicare Educator is available to assist with your questions.
+A licensed Medicare Specialist is available to assist with your questions.

 Medicare is the biggest health insurance program offered by the government.
 It serves more than 52 million people.

 Medicare is run by the Centers for Medicare and Medicaid Services.
 Both are part of the U.S. Department of Health and Human Services.